wroge/superbasic/README.md

 ### Queries

-With this library it is particularly easy to create dynamic queries based on conditions.
-In this example, the WHERE-clause is only included if a corresponding expression exists.
+It is particularly easy to create dynamic queries based on conditions.
+Here, the WHERE-clause is only included if a corresponding expression exists.

 https://github.com/wroge/superbasic/blob/5daab8f309f59becbe89872659894345e5976221/example/main.go#L40-L52

-Of course you can do the same with this Query.
+Of course you can do the same with this minimalistic Query builder.

 https://github.com/wroge/superbasic/blob/5daab8f309f59becbe89872659894345e5976221/example/main.go#L54-L62